-- 1) To ensure that the development incorporates publicly accessible pedestrian paths that enhance the permeability of the site. - 2) To provide direct and safe pedestrian paths between public spaces. - To enable the ground level landscaped open space to be used as an adaptable space capable of accommodating a broad range of uses and events, experiences and activities. - 4) To provide an attractive and cohesive public domain. - 5) To ensure that the site facilities are thoughtfully integrated into the development and provide a comfortable pedestrian environment.
+- 1) To ensure that the development incorporates publicly accessible pedestrian paths that enhance the permeability of the site. - 2) To provide direct and safe pedestrian paths between public spaces. - 3) To enable the ground level landscaped open space to be used as an adaptable space capable of accommodating a broad range of uses and events, experiences and activities. - 4) To provide an attractive and cohesive public domain.